swainsa1/nfjs2018/arch/EvolutionArchitecture.md

 Neal ford

-Legal Fitness function - CHeckin all the lic files hashed everytime changes update it
+Legal Fitness function - Checkin all the lic files hashed everytime changes update it

 Refatrroing function

 Ranch by abstraction - Design Pattern

 Domain centric architecture

+VFF Pattern to decouple things

+Micro frontent - is it the new buzz word

+Deployment pipe line to deploy ff - Fitness function

+Move Fast and Fix things

+evolutionarchitecture.com